00-00-00-11/Berrypaw/README.md

 ### How will this work?

-It will most likely recieve requests from a service such as Uptimerobot to be known of any issues regarding our services such as a invalid SSL certificate or when the website is down depending on the HTTP status code.
+This project recieves data from Uptimerobot to be aware of any issues regarding our services such as a invalid SSL certificate or when the website is down depending on the HTTP status code.

 ## Permissions